Buy a Rental Now or Wait for Rate Cuts? 2026 Cash Flow Math

 How to Run Your Own Rate Scenarios

 Every investor should be running their target deals at multiple rates right now.
-Here's the workflow we used for this post — replicable in about 10 minutes per deal.
+Here's the workflow we used for this post — replicable in about 10 minutes per deal in the rental property calculator.

 This is exactly how Will It Flow is built to work — instant recalculation on every input change, saved analyses so you can compare scenarios in seconds, and PDF deal sheets like the 24 above for every analysis.